 If your notice says 12:30pm; you must appear in person.

 ** After registering, you will receive a confirmation email directly from ZOOM, on behalf of the court administrator, containing information about joining the session.
 If time has passed and you haven't received the confirmation email, please check your junk/spam mail or call our office so that we can verify registration has been made and we can send a duplicate link. **

-In an effort to mitigate public exposure to Covid-19, Stafford Township Municipal Court will be conducting virtual court sessions.
+In an effort to mitigate public exposure to Covid-19, Stafford Township Municipal Court will be conducting virtual court sessions when appropriate.
 A virtual court session is a legal proceeding and is treated as if you were physically in the courtroom.
 The court is utilizing ZOOM to conduct our proceedings.
 If you wish to resolve your case virtually, you will not have to physically appear in court.
 The court is reaching out to parties with pending court dates.
 If you would like to reach out to us directly; please submit the Virtual Court Information form.
 Please note the Virtual Court Request Form is to provide your information, if you have provided your email already scroll to the top to register for your court session.
 If you haven't spoken to the prosecutor do not worry, you will also have an opportunity to speak to the prosecutor virtually on the day of court.

 Before your court date